RagsX137/Agent_AI/README.md

 An experimental agentic AI system designed to autonomously solve complex tasks through reasoning, planning, and execution.

+Note this only works on Python 3.11 at the moment.

 ## Overview

 Agent_AI is a prototype framework that enables AI models to operate as autonomous agents capable of: